Highlights of Honshu

 An ancient capital, Kyoto remains Japan’s cultural heartland with many of the country’s historical treasures, Zen gardens, pavilions and temples.
 Kyoto also has many hidden beauties, Geisha, wonderful old buildings and an array of shops, riverside restaurants and theatres.

-Matsumoto is an alpine city surrounded on all sides by the towering peaks of the Japan Alps and has an almost European feel to it.
+Matsumoto is surrounded on all sides by the towering peaks of the Japan Alps and has an almost European feel to it.
 The city is most famous for its original castle which is only a short distance from the station.

 At 3776m Mount Fuji is Japan’s highest mountain and most famous symbol, considered by many to be one of the most beautiful conical volcanoes in the world.

 Sacred Mount Koya, or Koya-san, is an elevated area of hills with a collection of over 100 temples and lodges, surrounded by delicately scented cedar trees and misty peaks.
 Koya-san is one of the most important spiritual centers in Japan.

 A short train ride from Kyoto, Nara was Japan’s first real capital and centre of cultural and political life between 710 and 794.
 The city is packed with shrines and temples in a small area, which can easily be covered on a day trip from Kyoto.

 Nikko is a sacred city founded in the 8th Century that has been the centre of Shinto and Buddhist worship for centuries, located in the hills 50 miles to the north of Tokyo.